Franklin Templeton Investments: History

-The company was founded in 1947 in New York by Rupert H. Johnson Sr., who ran a successful retail brokerage firm from an office on Wall Street.
+The company was founded in 1947 in New York by Rupert H. (Harris) Johnson Sr. (1900–1989), who ran a successful retail brokerage firm from an office on Wall Street.
 He named the company for American polymath Benjamin Franklin because Franklin espoused frugality and prudence when it came to saving and investing.
 The company's first line of mutual funds, Franklin Custodian Funds, was a series of conservatively managed equity and bond funds designed to appeal to most investors.

 After Rupert Sr. retired, his son, Charles B. Johnson (Charlie), took over as president and chief executive officer in 1957 at age 24.
 At that time, the funds had total assets under management of US$2.5 million.
-Rupert Johnson, Jr., Charlie's brother, joined the company in 1965.
+Rupert Johnson Jr., Charlie's brother, joined the company in 1965.

 Franklin went public in 1971.
 In 1973, the company acquired Winfield & Company, a San Mateo, California-based investment firm, and moved Franklin's offices from New York to California.
 The combined organization had close to US$250 million in assets under management and approximately 60 employees.
 In 1979, Franklin Money Fund began a growth surge that made it Franklin's first billion-dollar fund and launched the company's significant asset growth in the 1980s.

 Starting in 1980, the company's total assets under management doubled (or nearly doubled) every year for the next six years.
 The company's stock began trading on the New York Stock Exchange in 1986.
 In the same year, the company opened its first office outside North America in Taiwan.
 In 1988, Franklin acquired L.F.
 Rothschild Fund Management Company.
 Assets under management for Franklin grew from just over US$2 billion in 1982 to more than US$40 billion in 1989 (the crash of 1987 had little impact on Franklin's income and bond funds).

 In October 1992, Franklin acquired Templeton, Galbraith & Hansberger Ltd. for a reported cost of $913 million, leading to the common name Franklin Templeton.
 Mutual fund pioneer Sir John Templeton was the owner of Templeton, Galbraith & Hansberger Ltd together with his son Dr. John Templeton and John Galbraith who together owned 70% of the firm.

 In November 1996, Heine Securities Corporation, known for the Mutual Series of funds, merged into the Franklin Templeton complex.
 In October 2000, Franklin acquired Bissett Funds to increase its Canadian presence, and Bissett remains a key brand from Franklin in the Canadian market.
 The Fiduciary Trust Company was acquired by Franklin Templeton in April 2001.

-Fiduciary Trust Company International, a member of the Franklin family, maintained an office of over 650 employees in Two World Trade Center at the time of the September 11 attacks in 2001.
+Fiduciary Trust Company International, a member of the Franklin family, maintained an office of over 650 employees in 2 World Trade Center at the time of the September 11 attacks in 2001.
 87 employees died in the collapse.